 Mary E. Lindop, Executive Secretary to the Associate Dean, BS degree in Organizational Leadership.
 As a project manager, Ms. Lindop utilizes her organizational and communication skills to bring cross-functional areas together, coordinating special projects as needed.
 Her responsibilities include managing the Associate Dean's schedule, working with the School of Social Work's Promotion and Tenure Committee to facilitate the P&T process and third year reviews, and coordinating the IUSSW Search & Screen recruitment and hiring process.
 Additionally, Ms. Lindop assists with the coordination of required documentation for the IUSSW reaccreditation process by the North Central Association, Commission on Accreditation of the Council of Social Work Education (CSWE).

-Dr. Carmen Luca Sugawara is an Assistant Professor with Indiana University School of Social Work at Indianapolis.
+Dr. Carmen Luca Sugawara is an Associate Professor with Indiana University School of Social Work at Indianapolis.
 Dr. Luca Sugawara has more than 10 years of experience in international social development.
 She was a former Program Officer with the Academy for Educational Development, responsible for AED's Eastern European civil society strengthening portfolio, and consultant for UNICEF/Romania, working on developing partnership programs between governments, schools, and child welfare NGOs.
 Dr. Luca Sugawara is committed to promoting international social work practice, especially in the area of community organizing and school social work.
 Her current research interests include: civil society, civil society networks, civil society program evaluations, and the role of schools in rebuilding communities in countries affected by war.
 Dr. Luca-Sugawara holds a BSW degree from Universitatea " Al.I.Cuza" Iasi, Romania, a MSW, from the University of Kentucky, and a Ph.D. from Catholic University of America, Washington, DC (2005).